grimme-lab/mctc-lib/doc/format-tmol.md

 group, the group itself is empty.

-The lattice parameters can either be specified in the ``lattice`` or the ``cell`` data group, which requre different amounts of entries depending on the systems periodicity.
+The lattice parameters can either be specified in the ``lattice`` or the ``cell`` data group, which require different amounts of entries depending on the systems periodicity.
 Both data groups are either given in atomic units (Bohr) or in Ångström with the ``angs`` modifier.